apache/cloudstack-documentation/source/adminguide/management.rst

        # service cloudstack-management stop
        # service cloudstack-usage stop

 #.
-Next, you'll update the password for the CloudStack user on the MySQL
+Next, you'll update the password for the CloudStack User on the MySQL
    server.

    .. code:: bash